About

 Laboratory shelf with clear and white beakers, bottles, and other containers with blue labels

-I'm a bioarchaeologist with a wider research background in archaeological chemistry, migration, and diet.
-Most of my research entails the use of stable isotopes analysis.
+I'm a bioarchaeologist with a focus on archaeological chemistry.
 With small pieces of bones and teeth, I can investigate what people ate in the past and where they lived when they were alive.
 With that information, I like to ask questions about the social and physical environments that shaped those decisions.

 Data Visualization